fusionx1/chikka-sms-notification/README.md

 Thanks to the author of slack notification i was able to integrate sms chikka api to quicksilver.
 This also show you how to manage API keys outside of your site repository.

-**!
-Currently SMS Chikka only works in the Phillippines or if you activated your roaming

 Instructions

 1. [Sign up and Register your Chikka Application](https://api.chikka.com/docs/getting-started#register-your-application) from your Chikka SMS Website.